Call for Applications for Entrance Exams for the First and Fourth Years of University Studies - Academic Year 2017 – 2018

 Candidates applying for the fourth year in the Faculty of Human Sciences must attach a copy of their thesis in PDF format.
 If the thesis has not yet been discussed, a draft version is acceptable.
 If the thesis is not written in Italian, English, French, Spanish or German, the candidate must provide an index and an abstract in one of these languages which covers the issue addressed, the hypothesis from which the candidate started, the methodology followed and the results obtained.
 It is the candidate’s responsibility to ensure the legibility of this document.

-Candidates who are not nationals of the European Union must present their application for a place at the University of Pisa to the Italian consulate in their home country, as prescribed by the Ministry of Education, University and Research (MIUR) in relation to registration of foreign students for the academic year 2016-2017.
+Candidates who are not nationals of the European Union must submit their application for a place at the University of Pisa to the Italian consulate in their home country, as prescribed by the Ministry of Education, University and Research (MIUR) in relation to registration of foreign students for the academic year 2016-2017.

 The SNS retains the right to allow the regularization of the applications proven to be non-compliant, if submitted in time.